richardhundt/shine/README.md

 ```

 The mechanics are simple: The right hand side of a guard expression
 can be any object which implements an `__is` hook.
-If the hook returns
+If the hook
-a non-true value, an error is raised.
+returns a non-true value, an error is raised.

 The builtin types such as `Number`, as well as classes and modules
 already have the `__is` hook implemented, so these should "just work".

-Guards are lexically bound.
-That is, the value of the variable does
+Guards are lexically bound, static entities.
+That is, the value of
-not carry around additional meta-data with it, so passing it to a
+the variable does not carry around additional run-time meta-data
-different scope (or returning it) does not guarantee that it's type
+with it, so passing it to a different scope (or returning it) does
-remains constrained:
+not guarantee that its type remains constrained:

 ```
 function random()